jraillard/parkndeploy/doc/step1_deploy_backend.md

   - `vars.xxx` : organization (on github enterprise instance) / repository / environment scoped variables defined in your `GitHub Settings` under `Secrets and variables / Actions`
   - `secrets.xxx` : organization (on github enterprise instance) / repository / environement secrets defined in your `GitHub Settings` under `Secrets and variables / Actions`

-  &rarr; Secrets are masked by default in every logs, variables could also beeing masked by [applying one](https://docs.github.com/actions/writing-workflows/choosing-what-your-workflow-does/workflow-commands-for-github-actions#masking-a-value-in-a-log).
+  &rarr; ***Secrets are masked by default in every logs***, variables could also beeing masked by [applying one](https://docs.github.com/actions/writing-workflows/choosing-what-your-workflow-does/workflow-commands-for-github-actions#masking-a-value-in-a-log).

   > **Note** : In this workshop we're using GitHub secrets functionnality for simplicity but GitHub also allows you to store them in any third party tool such as Azure Key Vault or HashiCorp Vault for instance. :wink: